Russia ties compound German dilemma in Ukraine crisis

 The main difference is that back then, many in the German government blamed Georgia's President Mikheil Saakashvili for luring the Russians into conflict.
 This time around, it is hard to argue that anyone but Putin is to blame for the sending of Russian troops into Crimea.

-As was the case in Georgia, German officials are deeply sceptical about the political leadership in Ukraine, complicating their calculus.
+As was the case in Georgia, German officials are deeply skeptical about the political leadership in Ukraine, complicating their calculus.

 They fear that former Prime Minister Yulia Tymoshenko, released from prison last month when Yanukovich fell, may seek support among radical elements of the opposition in a run for the presidency, splitting the country yet again.